Impact of Resonant Compton Scattering on Magnetar X-Ray Polarization with QED Vacuum Resonance: Physical Framework

-where $\omega=E/\hbar$ is the photon frequency, $\omega_B=eB/m_{e}c$ is the electron cyclotron frequency, and the coefficients $K_{\alpha\beta}$ are
+where $\omega=E/\hbar$ is the photon frequency, $\omega_B=eB/m_{e}c$ is the electron cyclotron frequency, and the coefficients $K'_{\alpha\beta}$ are

-Note that all the coefficients involving the dot product of unit vectors should be calculated in ERF, so they are all related to the variable $\beta_e$.
+Note that all {coefficients} involving {dot products} of unit vectors should be calculated in {the} ERF, so they are all related to the variable $\beta_e$.
 When transforming to the stellar frame, relativistic beaming modifies the differential cross section: